di98feja/RagnarsRokare/MobAILib/readme.md

 - More common behaviours

 ### Changelog ###
+- Version 0.2.1
+Removed [BepInProcess("valheim.exe")] to be compatible with dedicated servers

 - Version 0.2.0
 Added base mob attributes to control behaviours.
 Line of sight required for containers and assignments.